xitongsys/guery/README.md

 Guery is a pure-go implementation of distributed SQL query engine for big data (like Presto).
 It is composed of one master and many agents and supports to query vast amounts of data using distributed queries.

 ## Status
 This project is still a work in progress.
-Please start to use it and give feedback.
-Help is needed and anything is welcome!
 ### Todo list
 * Support more SQL statement
 * Improve performance